Difference between MBA, Masters in Fin ...

 Let us review the contents of the 16 topics and what GARP tests from each.

-To determine the suitable risk measure, you must base your assumption on the shape of the primary return distribution.
-Mean-variance only relates to elliptical distributions such as normal distribution.
-For non-elliptical distributions, its risk measures are calculated using VaR.
-However, this measure is unpredictable because it does not approximate the losses incurred.
+When determining the appropriate risk measure, it’s important to consider the shape of the primary return distribution.
+Mean-variance analysis is only relevant for elliptical distributions, such as the normal distribution.
+For non-elliptical distributions, risk measures are calculated using Value at Risk (VaR).
+However, VaR can be unpredictable as it does not accurately estimate potential losses.

-A better way to estimate risk is using Expected Shortfall.
-This is because it satisfies all the qualities of a consistent risk measure and has less restrictive presumptions.
+A more reliable method for estimating risk is Expected Shortfall (ES).
+ES is preferred because it meets all the criteria of a consistent risk measure and has fewer restrictive assumptions, providing a more accurate assessment of potential risks.

 For this chapter, the exam might test on: